 Tambopata National Reserve (Puerto Maldonado, Peru)

-The Tambopata National Reserve is accessed from Puerto Maldonado in southern Peru and is part of the world’s largest area of protected tropical forest.
-There are some fantastic sections of the reserve for animals, plants, and scenery that you can visit from the top lodges in Tambopata, including some of the Amazon’s most beautiful lakes and largest clay licks.
-The clay licks area areas of exposed clay where parrots and other animals visit to obtain different salts and to help neutralize toxins found in different seeds and fruits.
+The Tambopata National Reserve is accessed from Puerto Maldonado in southern Peru.
+Tambopata is a section of one of the world’s largest areas of protected tropical forest.
+There are some fantastic areas of the reserve for animals, plants, and scenery that you can visit from the top lodges in Tambopata, including some of the Amazon’s most beautiful lakes and largest clay licks.
+The clay licks are areas of exposed clay where parrots and other animals visit to obtain different salts and to help neutralize toxins found in different seeds and fruits.

 Best Lodges for Short Amazon Tours